 Cost and Funding

-Phase 1 is now fully funded with Transit Performance Initiative funds and various local funds, including the Prop K transportation sales tax and Prop AA Vehicle Registration fee.
+Phase 1 was completed with a cost of $36 million in bus rapid transit scope and an additional $30 million coordinated infrastructure upgrades.
+The project was funded with Transit Performance Initiative funds and various local funds, including the Prop K transportation sales tax and Prop AA Vehicle Registration fee.

-The more than 54,000 daily riders on the 38 Geary need more efficient and reliable transit service.
+The more than tens of thousands of daily riders on the 38 Geary need more efficient and reliable transit service.
 Bus Rapid Transit on Geary will provide those service improvements.

 There are many different elements that make up a Bus Rapid Transit system.
 One of the main features is dedicated bus lanes, which get buses out of congested traffic and reduce delays.
 New boarding platforms are another part of a Bus Rapid Transit system and make it safer and easier to get on and off the bus.
 Other features that keep the buses moving, like stop changes and traffic signal adjustments, will save riders even more time.
-By combining all these elements, we expect bus travel times to be reduced as much as 24 percent when the project is complete.
+By combining all these elements, we expect bus travel times to be reduced as much as 20 percent upon completion.

 While the Geary Bus Rapid Transit has been decades in the making—we're also looking to the future of transportation on the corridor.
 The project's design allows for the addition of future rail service.
 The City is currently evaluating longer-term plans for the San Francisco's rail network, including the Geary corridor.
 That means rail could be installed if funding becomes available.
 This flexibility makes Geary Bus Rapid Transit a good investment both for the near-term and the future.